 Environmental review is the process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local environmental standards.
 Every project undertaken with federal funds, and all activities associated with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), as well as to the HUD environmental review regulations at 24 C.F.R.
 Part 58.
-Therefore, an environmental review process is required for all awards to be issued under the Program to ensure that the proposed activities do not negatively impact the surrounding environment and that the property itself will not have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
-Environmental clearance must be obtained for each project prior to the commitment of federal or non-federal funds.
+Therefore, an environmental review process is required for all awards to be issued under the Program to ensure that the proposed activities do not negatively impact the surrounding environment and that the property itself will not have an adverse environmental or health effect on end users.
+24 C.F.R § 58.22(a) prohibits the commitment or spending federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environment of federal or non-federal funds.
 A violation of this requirement may jeopardize federal funding for the Program and disallow all costs that were incurred before completion of the environmental review.

-Laws and regulations which contain environmental provisions with which the Program must be in compliance include:
+Laws and regulations which contain environmental provisions with which the Program must be in compliance, include:

-- Historic Preservation (36 C.F.R. § 800) - Floodplain Management (24 C.F.R. § 55, Executive Order 11988) - Wetlands Protection (Executive Order 11990) - Coastal Zone Management Act (16 U.S.C. §1456) - Sole Source Aquifers (40 C.F.R.
-Part 149, Subpart A and Subpart B.) - Endangered Species Act (50 C.F.R. § 402) - Wild and Scenic Rivers Act (16 U.S.C. § 1271 et seq.) - Air Quality (42 U.S.C. § 7506 (Clean Air Act, Sections 176 (c) and (d)), 40 C.F.R. § 6, 51, 93) - Farmland Protection Policy Act (7 C.F.R. § 658) - Environmental Justice (Executive Order 12898) - Noise Abatement and Control (24 C.F.R. § 51B) - Toxic/Hazardous Materials (24 C.F.R. § 58.5(i)(2)) - HUD Environmental Standards (24 C.F.R.
+- Historic Preservation (36 C.F.R. § Part 800) - Floodplain Management (24 C.F.R. § Part 55, Executive Order 11988) - Wetlands Protection (Executive Order 11990) - Coastal Zone Management Act (16 U.S.C. §14516 et seq.) - Sole Source Aquifers (40 C.F.R.
+Part 149, Subpart A and Subpart B.) - Endangered Species Act (50 C.F.R. § Part 402) - Wild and Scenic Rivers Act (16 U.S.C. § 1271 et seq.) - Air Quality (42 U.S.C. § 7506 (Clean Air Act, Sections 176 (c) and (d)), 40 C.F.R. § Parts 6, 51, 93) - Farmland Protection Policy Act (7 C.F.R. § Part 658) - Environmental Justice (Executive Order 12898) - Noise Abatement and Control (24 C.F.R. § Part 51, Subpart B) - Toxic/Hazardous Materials (24 C.F.R. § 58.5(i)(2)) - HUD Environmental Standards (24 C.F.R.
 Parts 50 and 58) - Airport Clear Zones and Accident Potential Zones (24 C.F.R.
 Part 51, Subpart D)

-All Program awards must have documentation they follow NEPA and other environmental requirements.
+All Program awardees must have document and be able to present said documentation, they follow demonstrating compliance with NEPA and other environmental requirements.
 Therefore, all projects shall have an Environmental Review Record (ERR) as required by NEPA and related laws.
 The ERR for the projects shall set forth (a) the existence of negative impacts on a site, (b) the means to mitigate negative impacts, (c) alternatives to the project (if needed), and (d) the rejection of the proposed activities if all other options fail and it becomes the most prudent action to take.

 No work may start on a proposed project before the environmental review process is completed, even if that work is being done using non-HUD funds, such as signing a construction contract.
 Environmental clearance must be obtained for each project prior to the firm commitment of federal or non-federal funds.
 (24 C.F.R. § 58.22).
 A violation of this requirement may jeopardize federal funding to a project and disallow all costs that were incurred before the completion of the Environmental Review.